bezmoradi/tutorials/go/control-structures.md

 ## Switch Statement

-Earlier we save how we can use `else if` statement when we have more than one condition to evaluate; as another workaround, we can use the `switch` statement when we have multiple conditions to evaluate.
-Contrary to other languages, in Go there is no need to add the `break` statement after each `case` because it will be done automatically for us;
+Earlier we saw how we can use the `else if` statement when we have more than one condition to evaluate; as another workaround, we can use the `switch` statement when we have multiple conditions to evaluate.
+Contrary to other languages, in Go there is no need to add the `break` statement after each `case` because it will be done automatically for us:

 ```go
 package main